-The move follows recommendations made in the Glover review of public procurement, which was published in November 2008.
-The review found that public sector buyers are missing out on innovation and savings because too few small businesses are able to access contracts.
+The move follows recommendations made in the Glover review of public procurement, published last November, which said that the public sector was missing out on cost savings and innovative solutions because too few small businesses are able to access contracts.

-“Removing the cost barrier to accessing the supply2.gov.uk portal is a significant step towards improving access to public contracts and small businesses should register on the site without delay.”
+Matt Goodman, the FPB’s policy representative said: “Removing the cost barrier to accessing the supply2.gov.uk portal is a significant step towards improving access to public sector contracts and small businesses should register on the site without delay”